Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/initialize/initializecorrespondencenotificationext/_index.en.md

 ### sendReminder
 Type: _string?_

-Used to decide a reminder be sent if the notification is not confirmed within 7 days
+Used to decide a reminder be sent if the correspondence is not read within 7 days

 ### reminderEmailSubject
 Type: _string?_